-REC # Issue to be addressed Recommendation 2.1 Continued success of Early Years offer, with selective provision better targeted and tailored to populations with greater need Thurrock Council should continue to commission the current model of Early Years and Family/Parenting Support through Brighter Futures.
+REC # Issue to be addressed Recommendation 2.1 with selective provision better targeted Thurrock Council should continue to commission the current model of Early Years and Family/Parenting Support through Brighter Futures.
 The new Brighter Futures strategy being developed by Public Health should explicitly reference youth violence and vulnerability prevention and the role that the suite of services play in universal and selective prevention.
 The Xantura predictive model (when developed) should be used to better target tailored prevention packages (particularly selective prevention) available through Brighter Futures at children and families most at risk